opendocsg/slw-judgments-backfill/2001_SGHC_71/report.md

 ### D. WHETHER MR FISHER WAS BIASED?

 101\.
 Finally, I turn to the allegation that Mr Fisher should not have chaired the inquiry proceedings because he was biased against Mr Ang.
 It is trite law that a person may be disqualified from hearing or determining a case or matter because of actual or apparent bias.
-(See, for instance, the decision of the Court of Appeal in _Tang Liang Hong v Lee Kuan Yew & Anor_ [1998] 1 SLR 97.)
+(See, for instance, the decision of the Court of Appeal in _Tang Liang Hong v Lee Kuan Yew & Anor_ <span class="citation">[1998] 1 SLR 97</span>.)

 102\.
 Mr Ang said that he had a bad relationship with Mr Fisher.
 For a start, he contended that sometime around July 2000, Mr Fisher had accused him of spreading rumours about his impending resignation from STC.
 Secondly, it was alleged that Mr Fisher had on occasion voiced his unhappiness over the fact that Mr Angs daughter, Ms Crystal Ang, rode to the starting gate without using stirrups.
 Thirdly, Mr Ang pointed out that Ms Ang had on several occasions received unnecessarily harsh sentences from the panel of stipendiary stewards when Mr Fisher was presiding.
 Finally, Mr Ang submitted that the harsh